 The couple enlisted the help of Taline Findlater and Victoria Gray of Olivine Design with the interior.
 'We wanted a scheme that was country yet contemporary,’ says the owner.
 'It was important for us to respect the heritage of the house.
 And while we didn't want the interior to date, it also had to be in keeping with us as a young family.
 We wanted clean lines that married with the house, rather than frills and tassels.
 Making the rooms feel spacious and light was also a priority.

-Olivine Design came up with carefully considered schemes incorporating texture and pattern that give each room an identity, while at the same time, continuing the colour palette from one room to the next to ensure the flow of the decor.
-The colours also take into account the fact that the house is north/south facing, so that the rooms on one side of the house require warmer colours.
+Olivine Design came up with carefully considered schemes incorporating texture and pattern that give each room an identity, while at the same time, continuing the color palette from one room to the next to ensure the flow of the decor.
+The colors also take into account the fact that the house is north/south facing, so that the rooms on one side of the house require warmer colors.

 These cosier rooms are particularly alluring on wintry days, coming into their own during the festive season when open fires blaze, foliage swags adorn the mantelpieces and the entrance hall welcomes guests with a magnificent tree and garlanded banister.
 'There is plenty of space for friends and family,’ says the owner.
 'Christmas here is very special.’